rhai-code/instructlab-granite-images/granite-cpu.md

       "messages": [
         {
           "role": "system",
-          "content": "You are a helpful assistant. " },
+          "content": "You are a helpful assistant."
+        },
         {
           "role": "user", "content": "Tell me a story about a red car"